 DSS must be installed on a Linux x86-64 server.

-The following Linux distributions are supported, in 64-bit version only:
+The following Linux distributions are fully supported, in 64-bit version only:

 These distributions should be up-to-date with respect to Linux patches and updates.

 Running on a system with Security-Enhanced Linux (SELinux) in enforcing mode is not supported.

 Support for the following Linux distributions is deprecated and will soon be removed.
 Please do not install DSS on any of these platforms, and if you currently have installations, plan for an immediate upgrade:

 Ubuntu 16.04 LTS

 SUSE Linux Enterprise Server 12 SP2, SP3 or SP4

 A minimum of 16 GB of RAM is required.
 More RAM will be required if you intend to load large datasets in memory (for example in the Jupyter notebook component), or for accomodating more users.

 The hard limit on the maximum number of open files for the Unix user account running DSS should be at least 65536 (

 ulimit -Hn).
 For very large DSS instances, larger values may be required.